liudan111/LMFH-VH/README.md

 datasets/dataset III including 2699 hosts and 820 viruses which is downloaded from RefSeq on 7/25/2015[1].

 datasets/onf including onf measures of 352,432 and 820 viruses which are obtained by Jie Ren's tools [2].

+Note: Jie Ren's tools is used to get dissimilarity  between viruses,you should transform to similarity.

 Reference and Citation
 ------------